-Our driving offence lawyers are experts in road traffic offences and motoring law.
+Our driving offence lawyers are experts in road traffic offences, motoring law and exceptional hardship.
 We are based in Newcastle upon Tyne and South Shields, and offer representation throughout the North East.
-Our solicitors have many years’ experience and are best ranked in the North East.
+Our exceptional hardship solicitors have many years’ experience and are best ranked in the North East.

 If you reach 12 penalty points in any 3-year period by ‘totting up’, Court guidelines state that an immediate ban of 6 months or more should be imposed.
 The period of the ban increases if you have been disqualified before.

 Before considering whether a ban should be imposed, the Court will give you the opportunity to raise an exceptional hardship argument in order to persuade them that a ban should not be imposed.

 In order to be successful, you must prove to the Court that the hardship you would suffer is beyond that which would normally be suffered by a person being disqualified.

 However, the implications that arise from the loss of employment and the effect it would have on others could amount to exceptional hardship, such as an inability to pay your mortgage as a result of losing your job or not being able to take young children to school if you are the sole driver in the family.
 Other examples include: